Moa Dahlberg

 Research

-Moa Dahlberg's research focuses on 1) transnational governance of natural resources and, 2) migration and the gendered nature of violence.
+Moa Dahlberg's research focuses on two areas: 1) the transnational governance of natural resources and 2) migration and health.

-She has previously worked in the following research projects:
+She has previously worked on the following research projects:

 - 2017 - 2022 - “Corruption and Wildlife Management: Collective Action in Transnationally Protected Reserves" (The Swedish Research Council).